 1) NOVA’s permanent clinic in Haiti

-NOVA runs a clinic out of two facilities: Our new building in Cavallon, Haiti and another clinic in Boileau, Haiti.
-These are staffed with two doctors, three nurses, a lab technician and a pharmacist.
+NOVA’s medical staff operates out of two facilities serving a population of 50,000 people: our new building in Cavaillon, Haiti and another clinic in Boileau, Haiti.
+These are staffed with two doctors, three nurses, two pharmacists and a lab technician.
 These medical professionals and our maintenance/grounds employees all come from the southwest of Haiti, the area we serve.
 Our clinic is open five days per week, with the staff splitting time between the two locations all year long.
 The clinic also has it’s own fully stocked pharmacy and we dispense medication to our patients ourselves.
 Our patients are charged a nominal fee to see our doctor and another nominal price to purchase their medicines.
 This is to give value to the medical care the people provide by not having it be a completely free.
 Our prices are adjusted to the means of the general population and our staff is empowered to discount or waive fees completely for people who absolutely can’t afford it.
 NOVA collaborates in this venture with the Haitian Pilgrims, from Highland Village, Texas.

 It costs NOVA about $150,000 USD to operate this clinic including staff salaries, medications and supplies as well as building maintenance and security.
 Our Haitian employees and our US accountant/bookkeeper are the only paid staff.
 All other NOVA administrators and US-based support are volunteers, enabling us to utilize all donations to directly support our mission.

 What does NOVA’s work mean to the people of Haiti?